Ever wondered what the difference between ‘scarifying’ and ‘raking’ is?

-You might have watched videos or read ‘how to’ articles showing you how to scarify, but they’re using a rake.
-Other times they might be using a powered machine with metal blades.
+You might have watched videos or read ‘how to’ articles showing you how to scarify a lawn, but they were using a normal garden rake.
+Sometimes they might be using a powered machine with metal blades.

 What is important is that scarifying and raking are very different lawn maintenance procedures.

-Whether you should scarify or rake your lawn will depend on;
+Whether you should scarify or rake your lawn depends on;

 - The time of year